jmigpin/editor/README.md

 	- `-all`: calls `gorename` to rename across packages (slower).
 - `GoDebug <command> [arguments]`: debugger utility for go programs (more at [commands:godebug](#commands-godebug))
 - `GoDebugFind <string>`: find string in current selected annotation.
 Useful to rewind the annotations to the desired point.
+- `GoDebugTrace`: print all current callers that have not returned.
+Useful to aid in finding deadlocks.

 *Row name at the toolbar (usually the filename)*